ServBay Database File Management & Migration Guide

 Restoring Databases

-You can restore databases from backup files when data is lost or you need to roll back to a previous state.
+When data is lost or you need to revert to a previous state, restore using your backup files.

 Restoring MySQL